Constellations are facilitated for individuals and groups.

 Constellations is a therapy modality that explores the underlying relationships between individuals in a group like a family or a community, or between elements in a system, like plants & animals in a garden or a farm.

 It has a wide range of applications - from personal areas of concern, like depression, addictions, multi-generational trauma and relationship problems;

-to problems in the garden like an aphid infestation or struggling fruit trees; or a land constellation with elements of the land;
+to problems in the garden like struggling fruit trees; or a land constellation with elements of the land;

 to issues on a global scale, like climate change, the preservation of endangered species, or global pandemics.

 Constellations can be used to optimize the overall well-being or production of a system or a community endeavour.

 It offers novel insights and solutions that are not always accessible to the thinking mind - enabling us to access our intuition.

 As such, constellations enable inter-species communication and promote a deep understanding of ‘the other’, as we are able to ‘stand in the others shoes’ and sense what they are experiencing in the system, and why.

 Developed in the 1970’s by Bert Hellinger, a German psychotherapist, constellations originally focused on family systems.